o0yr0o/Kickstarter-analysis/README.md

 The line graph above shows the number of successful, failed, or cancelled campaigns in the theater category based on their launch month through 2009 to 2017.

-By comparing successful, failed and canceled theater, we find that number of theater successfully meeting their goal are the greatest based on their lauch dates.
+By comparing successful, failed and canceled theater, we find that number of theater successfully meeting their goals are the greatest based on their lauch dates.
 The number of successful theatres began to rise until it peaked in May, when 111 theatres had a successful release.
 Then the number began to decline slowly until December.
-To be specific, theaters launched at May has the greatest number of successfully meeting the goals.
+To be specific, theaters launched in May has the greatest number of successfully achieving the goals.
+Furthermore, in June, July and August, the number of successful fundraising was higher than average.
+This may be due to the season.
+May to August is summer and there will be summer holidays, which are the peak seasons.
+Compared with winters, more people will go out for activities, so more theater fundraising campaign have succeffully raised funds during this period.

 By contrast, the number of failed theaters fluctuated less than the number of successful theaters.
 The number of cancellations each year is about the same.
 From 2009 to 2017, no more than 10 theaters were canceled based on the launch month.